 Prepare the ribs the same as you would for a roast, applying your favorite dry rub or the simple rub mentioned in that Roast Beef recipe (add a tablespoon of chili powder) the night before and refrigerate.
-And also like the roast recipe, set up your grill to use the “Snake Method,” but no drip pan.
+And also like the roast recipe, set up your grill to use the “Snake Method.”
 Cook for about two hours.
 This is the halfway mark.
 At this point wrap the ribs in foil and cook for another couple hours, until tender.
 Remove from the grill, and let those ribs rest, still wrapped in the foil.
-Carefully unwrap the foil, serve and enjoy.
+Carefully unwrap the foil, hit them with some of that Au jus, serve and enjoy.
 Excellent with iron skillet baked beans and grilled corn-on-the-cob!

 Mike’s Asian Flare Short Ribs: These are cross cut short ribs and VERY tasty!
 The marinade is similar to the one used in the skirt steak recipe, with a little more Asian influence.